Trustpilot

 There are a few sexual positions that can stimulate the G-spot – here are three of our favourites.

 Reverse cowgirl: With your partner lying down on his back, climb on top and straddle him between your thighs but facing away from him (so you’re pointing towards his toes).
-Place your hand on his penis, and gently guide it inside of your vagina (using lubricant can help make this easier).
+Place your hand on his penis and gently guide it inside of your vagina (using lubricant can help make this easier).
 You can then be in control of speed and pressure.

 Doggy style: This is one of the best positions to help stimulate the G-spot as when your partner enters you from the back, he automatically is poised to slide up right up against your G-spot as he moves backwards and forwards.
 Start by getting into position by kneeling on all fours and have your partner glide inside you.
 You can angle your body slightly to see what feels good – some people like to lie with their belly on the floor, while others prefer to stay upright on all fours.